hde-ghel/fdf/README.md

 # FdF

 A simple 3D height-map renderer.
-Color are defined by relative height in the map.

 ## Preview
 Screenshot will be added.